GoogleCloudPlatform/core-solution-services/components/frontend_react/README.md

 ```

 # Build and deploy the app

-Execute all these commands from the `components/frontend_react/src` directory.
+## Add Google identity provider

+Add Google as an identity provider.
+You can do this in the [GCP console](https://console.cloud.google.com/customer-identity/providers?referrer=search&project=[your-project-id]) or in the [Firebase console](https://firebase.corp.google.com/project/your-project-id/authentication/providers).

 ## Install dependencies
+Execute all commands below from the `components/frontend_react/src` directory.

 ```bash
 npm install